DSFirstaev/frontend-project-lvl2/README.md

 ## How to use

-Just type the connd in command line:
+Just type in command line:

 `gendiff --format <'stylish', 'plain' or 'json'> <path to file1> <path to file2>`